Federal Direct PLUS Loans

 There are no set limits for Direct PLUS Loans, but you may not borrow more than the cost of your child's education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
 Evergreen will determine the actual amount you may borrow.
 This amount will be indicated on your student's Financial Aid Information on my.evergreen.

-The interest rate for Direct PLUS Loans is a fixed rate of 6.41%.
+The interest rate for Direct PLUS Loans is a fixed rate and can vary from year to year.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan's first disbursement.
 To find out more information or interest rates for Direct PLUS Loans, visit www.studentloans.gov for more information.

 In addition to interest, you pay a loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.
 This fee helps reduce the cost of making these low-interest loans.
 The fee is deducted before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.